Herbert C. Hoover (1874-1964)

 Outlook

-It is an irony of history that Hoover, a pennyless orphan as a boy would not vigorously address the needs of those impoverished by the Depression.
-And even more so that their needs wee addressed by Roosevelt, a member of the elite class raised in luxury.
+It is an irony of history that Hoover, a pennyless orphan as a boy was seen as not vigorously address the needs of those impoverished by the Depression.
+Actually this is unfair.
+The Federal Government took greater effiorts to address an economic crisis than ever before in history.
+The problem ws that neither the President canf his administration nor the Congress had a firm grasp on economics because eccomic theory was still very primitive.
+And even more ironic was that the needs of those impoversished were addressed by Roosevelt, a member of the elite class raised in luxury.
+Further adding to the confusion is the increasing realization that the programs and policies put in place by these two good men to provide relief probably intensified and prolonged the Depression.
 The difference between the two men was not compasion.
 Hoover was a compasionate man with a record of humanitarianism.
-Hoover despite his early poverty was aself-made man and like many self-made men was convinved that the American economy and society was essentially sound and was thus opposed to experimentation or a significant expansion of the role of government.
+Hoover despite his early poverty was aself-made man and like many self-made men was convinved that the American economy and society was essentially sound and was thus opposed to major experimentation or a significant expansion of the role of government.
 Here Roosevely was prepared to make major changes and experiment with major social reforms.
+Some of which were beneficial and others were not.
+Fortunately for Roosevelt, the Supreme Court struck down some of his worst ideas.

 Preidential Election (1932)